MIUNOo/PortfolioBlog/myportfoliowebsite/content/projects.md

 # [__Escape Room Game (FYP)__](https://miunovo.itch.io/escaperoomgame)

-This is an escape room game build with UE5, alonged with 4 puzzles consist with 9 pickable objects and 4 interaction mechanisms.
-A key-lock linkage system is embedded in the game through event dispatcher.
+This is an escape room game build with **UE5**, alonged with 4 puzzles consist with 9 pickable objects and 4 interaction mechanisms.
+A **key-lock linkage system** is embedded in the game through **event dispatcher**.
 The player can use a reveal glasses to reveal hidden clues.
-It also features a level editor that allows player to customize a level with all the objects in the game and save/load the level.
+It also features a **level editor** that allows player to customize a level with all the objects in the game and **save/load** the level.
 <!-- https://youtu.be/3336_mtPs6E -->
 <!-- {{<figure src="/UMLMechanism_0.png">}}  -->